freeCodeCamp/testable-projects-fcc/CONTRIBUTING.md

 ```javascript
 `FCC_Global.FCCInitTestRunner()`
 ```
-- Be sure to run `npm build` to create a new bundle before you add, commit, and push your changes.
+- Be sure to run `npm run build` to create a new bundle before you add, commit, and push your changes.

 ### For fixing test suite bugs / adding new test suites
 - All tests suites should use only existing dependencies (Mocha, Chai, jQuery).